 3. The Board, by majority vote, may certify that any activity, course or training deemed appropriate shall be eligible for the equivalent of Category 1 or Category 2 credit for purposes of license renewal in Massachusetts.

-(i) Waiver of a CPD Requirement.
+(i) Waiver of a CME Requirement.

-1. A licensee may apply to the Board for a waiver of the portion of the CPD requirements that he or she cannot meet.
+1. A licensee may apply to the Board for a waiver of the portion of the CME requirements that he or she cannot meet.
 The licensee must submit the waiver request to the Board no later than 30 days prior to the license renewal date.

 2. A waiver request must include the following written information:

 a.
-An explanation of the licensee's failure to complete the CPD requirements;
+An explanation of the licensee's failure to complete the CME requirements;

 b.
-A listing of the CPD credit hours that the licensee believes that he or she has earned; and
+A listing of the CME credit hours that the licensee believes that he or she has earned; and

 c.
-The licensee's plan for completing the CPD requirements.
+The licensee's plan for completing the CME requirements.

-3. The Board in its discretion will grant a waiver of the CPD requirement.
+3. The Board in its discretion will grant a waiver of the CME requirement.
 The grounds for waiver include, but are not limited to:

 a.
 Prolonged illness of the licensee; and

 b.
-Inaccessibility or unavailability of CPD programs.
+Inaccessibility or unavailability of CME programs.

-4. Licensees granted a waiver by the Board will be given additional time to complete the Board's CPD requirement.
-Licensees required (by the terms of a waiver or otherwise) to make up a deficiency in CPD credits may apply those credits only to the period in which the deficiency arose.
+4. Licensees granted a waiver by the Board will be given additional time to complete the Board's CME requirement.
+Licensees required (by the terms of a waiver or otherwise) to make up a deficiency in CME credits may apply those credits only to the period in which the deficiency arose.

 (7) Lapsed License Status.

 (a) Effect of a Lapsed License.
 A license not renewed shall lapse at 11:59 P.M. on the license renewal date.
-A licensee shall not practice medicine with a lapsed license.
+A licensee whose license has lapsed shall not practice medicine.
 Continued practice of medicine following the lapse of the license is the unauthorized practice of medicine, and shall be referred to the Enforcement Division of the Board and to law enforcement.

 (b) Reviving a Lapsed License.
 A licensee whose license has lapsed may petition the Board, upon submission of a lapsed license application and payment of the required fee, to revive his or her license.

-1. The Board shall require the licensee to satisfy such continuing professional development requirements as have accumulated during the period of the lapse, including the EHR Proficiency requirement, or such CPD requirements as determined by the Board.
+1. The Board shall require the licensee to satisfy such continuing medical education requirements as have accumulated during the period of the lapse, including the EHR Proficiency requirement, or such CME requirements as determined by the Board.
 The Board shall require that the licensee reinstate appropriate professional malpractice liability requirements.

 2. If the Board has reason to believe the lapsed licensee has committed a violation of law or regulation, or has deviated from good and acceptable standards of medical practice, the matter will be forwarded to the Enforcement Division.
 The Enforcement Division will review the lapsed license application and if necessary, investigate the matter as an open complaint.
 The Board may defer action on the lapsed licensee renewal pending completion of the investigation or 180 days after the Board's receipt of a complete lapsed license application, whichever is shorter, or, should the Board issue a Statement of Allegations against the lapsed licensee, pending completion of the adjudicatory process by the Board.
 The 180 day period allowed for investigation shall be extended by any period of time during which the licensee is unavailable or fails to cooperate with the Board.

-REGULATORY AUTHORITY

-243 CMR 2.00: M.G.L. c.
-13, §§ 9 through 11; c.
-112, §§ 2 through 12DD; c.
-112, §§ 61 through 65 and 88.